eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/OSim Kit/page_adoption-view.md

 The simulation results of the Catena-X partners on the supply chain's lower tier level and logistics, together with data of the company's own operations are fed into a simulation model as input.
 Considering both, plannable and unpredictable influencing factors, this simulation model is iterated as often as necessary until an optimal result has been found.
 Sharing of simulation results to the next tier level is the core capability of the collaborative simulation approach.
 One specific case of this data exchange is so called “What-If” scenario.
 This capability provides validation respectively calibration of potentially changed manufacturing or transportation situations across the entire supply chain.

 A central application takes over the tasks of monitoring and controlling the transmission of the simulation results, regardless of the level of digitalization of the partners.
-In addition, this application takes over the control of the simulation tools used.
+In addition, this application takes over control of the simulation tools used.

 ![Example of an OSim partner network from the perspective of the producing company WERK-76](./werk76.png)